(January 2020 - download map)

 Town trails are generally marked with a green "G" Greenbelt sign.

 Please leave trails as you found them and carry out your trash.
 Please make sure your pets do not interfere with the enjoyment of other trail users and practice a "carry out" policy.
 Courteous use of trails will make it possible to expand the trail network throughout Cape Elizabeth.

 Access: Shore Rd, across from Fort Williams Park, Dyer Pond Rd, Locksley Rd, Rock Crest Drive.
-The Loveitt Woods section located on the north end of the trail network has access from Glenden Road.
+The Loveitt Woods section located on the north end of the trail network.